dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_tanzucli: Enable this feature
+* USE_tanzucli: Enable this feature (it's recommended to use the FEATURES variable instead)
 * DEBUG_tanzucli: Debug this feature
 * Environment TANZU_CLI_VERSION: Tanzu CLI version to install (required)